efrigo88/poc-pipeline-aws/README.md

 # PDF Document Processing with pgvector

-This project processes PDF documents, generates embeddings using Ollama, and stores them in PostgreSQL with pgvector for semantic search capabilities.
+This project processes PDF documents, generates embeddings using Ollama, and stores them in PostgreSQL (AWS RDS) with pgvector for semantic search capabilities.

 ## Prerequisites

 - Docker and Docker Compose
 - Python 3.10 or higher
 - Git
+- AWS Account (for RDS PostgreSQL with pgvector)

 ## Project Structure